muntedcrocodile/ai_news_bot/README.md

 ## Example Use Case

 1. Set up the bot to fetch RSS feeds from a popular news site
-2. Run the bot to generate and post summaries to a Lemmy Community e.g. [!news_summary@lemmy.dbzer0.com](https://lemm.ee/c/news_summary@lemmy.dbzer0.com)
+2. Run the bot to generate and post summaries to a Lemmy Community e.g.[!news_summary@hilariouschaos.com](https://lemm.ee/c/news_summary@hilariouschaos.com)

 ## Contributing